 Transaction fees vary based on how you purchase your ticket.
-A fee of $12 applies if purchasing over the phone.
+A fee of $12 applies if purchasing over the phone and $5 if subscribing by post.
 Different fees are applied by our partner ticketing agencies.

 Q. How do I exchange a ticket?

 A. Subscribers may exchange their tickets to all mainstage productions.
-Exchanges cannot be guaranteed for additional-ticket purchases, though we will endeavour to accommodate any requests.
+Exchanges cannot be guaranteed however, we will endeavour to accommodate any requests.

 Exchanges can only be made for performances in the same state.
-They must be finalised at least five days prior to the performance originally booked, and are always subject to availability.
-Exchange fees and upgrade costs may apply.
+They must be finalised at least five (5) working days prior to the performance originally booked, and are always subject to availability.
+There is an exchange fee of $3.50 per ticket and upgrade costs may apply.
 Exchange enquiries can be made through the website, or directed to 1300 369 741.

 Q. Can I get a refund or swap my tickets?